que-es-micropython

 STM32A family of high-performance microcontrollers compatible with MicroPython.

-I suppose that’s the million-dollar question.
+I suppose the million-dollar question.
 Where can I use MicroPython?
 Short answer, wherever you want.

-It can also be very useful for doing a rapid prototype or a one-off project (that is not very demanding in terms of resources).
-For example, it fits into certain Internet of Things projects, automation, and even robotics.
+It can also be very useful for making a quick prototype or a one-off project (that is not very demanding in terms of resources).
+For example, it fits in certain Internet of Things, automation, and even robotics projects.

-Personally, I don’t think I would put it in a commercial product, with a long production run (there I would prefer C++ or Rust, surely).
-But of course, these projects are quite niche.
+Personally, I wouldn’t put it in a commercial product, with a long production run (there I would probably prefer C++ or Rust).
+But of course, these projects are a minority.

 In any case, it is an interesting tool to use.
-So let’s start exploring it in the following tutorials.
+So let’s start seeing it in the following tutorials.

-And if sooner or later, you want to learn more about Python, here is a link to the course (I have a course on Pyyyythooon).
+And if sooner or later you want to learn more about Python, I’ll leave this link to the course here (I have a Pyyyythooon course).
 Right here 👇